souritrakar/agentdrive-core/README.md

 # agentdrive-core

-A programmable filesystem substrate for autonomous agents.
-A POSIX-shaped virtual filesystem layered over commodity object storage, so an agent gets a real tree with namespaces, capabilities, and integrity guarantees instead of a flat key-value bucket it has to babysit.
+WIP - A programmable filesystem substrate I'm building for my agents.
+A POSIX-shaped virtual filesystem layered over commodity object storage, so an agent gets a real tree with namespaces, capabilities, and integrity guarantees instead of a flat key-value bucket

 Object storage is the right block device and the wrong interface.
 This is the VFS that sits on top of it.